Database, Tables, Views, and Indexes

 This example inserts column system.table_b.id_col_b into system.table_a.id_col_a and system.table_b.int_col_b into system.table_a.int_col_a.

-You can also insert literal values.
+You can also insert multiple rows of literal values.
 The CREATE TABLE statement is included to demonstrate the table schema.

 Specify one or more Loader Nodes for executing the INSERT INTO SQL statement.
 If you do not use this option, the Ocient System uses all Loader Nodes that are live to execute the SQL statement.